sunfounder/picar-x/README.md

 # PiCar-X Examples

-These are the python scripts to interact with your picar.
+This was forked from the main project [Picar-x](https://github.com/Sunfounder/picar-x.git).These are the python scripts to interact with your picar.

 ## About this kit